-These 11 charts on income inequality will make your head explode.
+These 11 charts on income inequality will make your head explode

 First, some good news: Last year, middle-class households reaped an income gain of 5.2 percent, the highest level since 2007.
 Now the bad news: Despite such overdue gains, average American households are barely making more than they did in 1980.
 Median household incomes have risen just 17 percent (in real dollars) during the past 35 years, lagging far behind GDP growth.
 Meanwhile, the corporate profits and the average income of the top 1 percent of earners has skyrocketed.

 The average income for the top 0.01 percent of households grew an astounding 322 percent, to $6.7 million, between 1980 and 2015.
-Despite seeing 3.9 percent growth in the last year, the highest rate since 1998, the average income of bottom 90 percent has effectively flatlined, increasing just 0.03 percent since 1980.
+Despite seeing 3.9 percent growth in the last year, the highest rate since 1998, the average income of the bottom 90 percent has effectively flatlined, increasing just 0.03 percent since 1980.

 As of 2015, half of all US income was going to the top 10 percent of earners.
 Piketty, an economist at the Paris School of Economics, predicts that if the current trend holds, their share will eventually reach 60 percent.